ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 > [!NOTE]
 > When the lower-level DCPower driver method is called to perform a measurement on leader chanel, only the leader channel's current level would be returned.
 For follower channels, measurement cannot be taken individually through DCPower driver method and error will be thrown as they're dependant on measure triggers from the leader channel.

-The `MeasureAndPublishCurrent` and `MeasureAndPublishVoltage`, and `PublishResults` methods will publish the measurement results using the leader pin name.
-It is recommended that you specify the leader pin in the pin field of related tests in the Test tab of the calling TestStand step when working with ganged pin groups.
+>
 > [!NOTE]
-> While the TestStand Semiconductor Module (TSM) allows values to be published by pin group name, it requires separate values for each of the pins within the pin group.
-For ganged channels, the results are stored in pin group name and no individual channel name is present in the returned `PinSiteData` object, therefore results are not published by the pin group name when working with ganged pin groups.
+> If the `MeasureWhen` property is set to `AutomaticallyAfterSourceComplete`, only the first measurement taken will return valid data.
+>It is advised to use `ConfigureMeasureSettings` method for measure only workflows, to ensure the measurement is successful.
 >
-> If the `MeasureWhen` property is set to `AutomaticallyAfterSourceComplete` for leader channel, only the first measurement taken will return valid data.
->
 > ```cs
 > var sessionManager = Initialize(pinmap);
 > var dcPower = sessionManager.DCPower(new[] { "PowerPins" });
 > dcPower.GangPinGroup("PowerPins");
-> dcPower.ConfigureMeasureWhen(DCPowerMeasurementWhen.AutomaticallyAfterSourceComplete);
+> dcPower.ConfigureMeasureSettings(new DCPowerMeasureSettings { MeasureWhen = DCPowerMeasurementWhen.AutomaticallyAfterSourceComplete });
 > dcPower.Initiate();
 > dcPower.MeasureVoltage();
 > dcPower.MeasureVoltage() // Will not return any data;
 > ```

+The `MeasureAndPublishCurrent` and `MeasureAndPublishVoltage`, and `PublishResults` methods will publish the measurement results using the leader pin name.
+It is recommended that you specify the leader pin in the pin field of related tests in the Test tab of the calling TestStand step when working with ganged pin groups.
+> [!NOTE]
+> While the TestStand Semiconductor Module (TSM) allows values to be published by pin group name, it requires separate values for each of the pins within the pin group.
+For ganged channels, the results are stored in pin group name and no individual channel name is present in the returned `PinSiteData` object, therefore results are not published by the pin group name when working with ganged pin groups.

 > [!TIP]
 > If you do not want to associate the published data with a pin, you can extract the data from the `PinSiteData` object by the ganged pin group name, using the `ExtractPin` method, and then only publish the returned `SiteData` object without associating it with any pin(s) by passing it to the `PublishResults` method.